Boof2015/astra/README.md

 ![Astra mini player](assets/Miniplayer.png)

 There's also synced lyrics with auto-scroll, pulled automatically from embedded lyrics, an .lrc file, or from LRCLIB.
+The lyrics panel pops out into its own window if you want it somewhere else.

 ![Astra lyrics](assets/Lyrics.png)

+## Scrobbling

+Built-in support for Last.fm, AudioScrobbler, and ListenBrainz, plus a custom scrobbler profile system if you're running your own endpoint.
+Built in multiscrobble lets you submit to as many services as you want at once.

 ## Integrations

 Everything that touches the network is optional and off by default.

-- **Discord Rich Presence** - show what you're listening to with cover art
+- **Discord Rich Presence** - show what you're listening to with cover art, with options for how the presence is laid out
-- **Last.fm** - automatic scrobbling
-- **Jellyfin & Navidrome** - browse and play your self-hosted media server library directly inside Astra
+- **Self-hosted media servers** - Jellyfin, plus any Subsonic-compatible server (Navidrome, Airsonic, Gonic, Funkwhale, etc.)

 ## Astra API

 An optional local REST API lets external tools read the current track, playback position, and cover art, or control playback.
 Loopback only, bearer token auth, disabled by default.
 See the [API docs](https://github.com/Boof2015/astra/wiki/Astra-API) for details.

+## Experimental

+Opt-in experimental features that may get changed or removed based on feedback:

+- **PWA phone controller** - control playback from your phone over local network, with system media controls and a QR code pairing wizard
+- **Library integrity scanner** - find broken files, missing metadata, and quality issues across your library
+- **Graph visualization** - additional visualizer mode to see connections between artists in your library
+- **Ambient stereo-to-multichannel upmix** - fills the rear channels on multichannel setups when you're playing stereo files
+- **5×5 grid activity indicator** - shows what Astra is doing in the background

 ## Download

 Prebuilt binaries for Windows, macOS, and Linux are available on the [Releases](https://github.com/Boof2015/astra/releases) page.
+Windows users can also `winget install Boof2015.Astra`.
+Linux builds ship as AppImage, DEB, RPM, and tarball.

 Also available on the [AUR](https://aur.archlinux.org/packages/astra-music-bin) (`astra-music-bin`).